mikoontz/2018-11-29-davis-geospatial/index.md

 {% comment %}
   AUDIENCE

+  This workshop is intended for students and researchers interested in learning to work with geospatial data.
 Explain who your audience is.
 (In particular, tell readers if the workshop is only open to people from a particular institution.
 {% endcomment %}
 {% if page.carpentry == "swc" %}